How ETS Protects the Integrity of the TOEFL® Test

 In addition, the ETS Office of Testing Integrity constantly monitors testing, investigates security issues and strives to ensure score validity worldwide, maintaining its long-standing commitment to reliable and secure test scores.

-Prevention — Five Ways ETS Works to Prevent Fraud
+Prevention — Five Ways ETS Works to Prevent Breaches of Test Security

-ETS has various procedures in place to prevent fraud in both testing and scoring.
+ETS has various procedures in place to address test security.
 These can be seen from the test design right through to the score reporting process.
-Here are some of the ways the TOEFL® test is protected from fraudulent activity from beginning to end.
+Here are some of the ways the integrity of TOEFL® test is protected from beginning to end.

 1. Using the Highest Standards to Create Test Content